Sabihashaik/Sabihashaik/README.md

 - 📫 How to reach me: sabiha.shaik121@gmail.com
 - ⚡ Fun fact: I'm a Gold Microsoft Learn Student Ambassador.
 Love spreading knowledge and teaching others!
 I also believe accessibility should always be built in and not bolted in!

-### Upcoming Events 🌐
-- 🏆 I've been recently been selected as the finalist for 'IT Graduate of the Year' Award by Women Tech, Vote [here](https://www.womentech.net/nominee/Sabiha/Shaik/46664)

 <h3 align="left">Languages and Tools:</h3>
 <h6> Languages </h6>